jgomo3/nebrios_docs/source/library/schedule.rst

 Schedule
 ========

 These are related to Drips but serve a different purpose.
 Schedules allow you to wake a script up on a repeating schedule and try to run against **every** PID in the system.
-This is useful for monitoring processes within your system, making sure they are moving along, aren't missing anything, and for many other uses. :doc:`..admin/Drips` Drips on the other hand add data to your system on a schedule you define.
+This is useful for monitoring processes within your system, making sure they are moving along, aren't missing anything, and for many other uses. :doc:`../admin/drips` on the other hand add data to your system on a schedule you define.

 Simply use cron syntax inside of the schedule variable:

 ::

    schedule = "0 0 * * *" # daily

+It replaces **listens_to** and belongs in the top of your script; the :doc:`../scripts/registration` area.

 Here's a quick reminder of Cron syntax: